More Productive Farmers, a Cleaner World, $212 Billion a Year of Revenue on the Table

 Pivot Bio’s nitrogen-fixing microbes take orders of magnitude less energy to make than synthetic fertilizer and do not generate large amounts of greenhouse gas in their production or delivery.
 This doubly reduces their environmental impact, and the decreased energy use reduces costs for farmers.

-These microbes matter because every step of fertilizer’s lifecycle—from its production to its runoff and degradation—wreaks havoc on the environment.
-Fertilizer manufacturing consumes at least 2% of world energy and generates 2.5% of carbon emissions.
-Degrading fertilizer emits a potent greenhouse gas—nitrous oxide—265 times more potent than CO2 that accounts for 7% of greenhouse gas emissions.
-Fertilizer’s share of these two gases makes it responsible for at least 6.1% of world greenhouse gas emissions.
+These microbes matter because every step of fertilizer’s lifecycle—from its production to runoff to eventual degradation—wreaks havoc on the environment.
+Fertilizer manufacturing consumes at least 2% of world energy and generates 2.5% of carbon emissions (i.e., 1.7% of total greenhouse gas emissions).
+Nitrous oxide - a greenhouse gas 265 times more potent than CO2 - emitted from degrading fertilizer accounts for 4.5% of greenhouse gas emissions.
+Fertilizer’s share of these two gases makes it responsible for at least 6.2% of world greenhouse gas emissions.
 However, these estimates omit the significant infrastructure built around fertilizer’s inputs and outputs.
 We believe including these infrastructure inputs could put the figure as high as 10%.

 The microbes can be applied during the planting process, eliminating the time and money farmers spend on fertilizer application, and further reducing environmental footprint from fewer farm vehicles running around the clock, all over the world.